 Another new year has arrived and as we saw during show season in November, there are a ton of great motorcycles and scooters arriving as well.
-In this blog I'm going to be looking at some of the brand new scooters releases for 2019.
+In this blog, I'm going to be looking at some of the brand-new scooters released for 2019.

 The list is in no particular order and I've included a wide range of models that should suit everyone.
-So here is my top 5 hottest new scooters for 2019...
+So here are my top 5 hottest new scooters for 2019...

 Honda Super Cub C125